-(CNN) -- Here is some background information on Alex Rodriguez, the third baseman for the New York Yankees who was suspended for the entire 2014 season after an investigation into the use of performance-enhancing drugs.
+Here is a look at Alex Rodriguez, former New York Yankees infielder, who is in fourth place for the most career home runs in Major League Baseball history.
+He was suspended for the entire 2014 season after an investigation into the use of performance-enhancing drugs.

 Birth place: New York, New York

 Father: Victor Rodriguez, shoe salesman and baseball player